minhNgnn/MedView-LMU-MLOps-SoSe25-GroupB/reports/README.md

 >
 > Answer:

+Because of training environment, it was impossible to train with a large dataset and large epoch.
+You can see the result of training with simple subset of data and only 10 epochs.
+Therefore, the model was not trained well and the model couldn't predict detection.

 ![Alt text](images/Q14_wandb_screenshot1.JPG)
 In the first image you can see tracking of key metrics such as precision, recall, and mAP (mean Average Precision) over training epochs.
 Precision and recall provide insight into the model’s ability to correctly detect tumors without generating too many false positives or negatives, while mAP gives an overall measure of detection accuracy across various confidence thresholds.
-Because of training environment, it was impossible to train with a large dataset and large epoch.

 ![Alt text](images/Q14_wandb_screenshot2.JPG)
 In the second image, you can see that at each epoch, predictions was made and it was drawn with ground truth labels.
 This visual feedback helped us qualitatively assess how well the model was identifying tumors on unseen MRI scans.
 It allowed us to spot cases where the model either missed a tumor or incorrectly flagged a non-tumor region.
-Because of training environment, it was impossible to train with a large dataset and large epoch.
-Therefore the model was not trained well and the model couldn't predict detection.

 ![Alt text](images/Q14_wandb_screenshot3.JPG)
 In third image, it shows the loss curves from multiple hyperparameter sweep runs, each representing a different configuration.
 We monitored distribution focal loss, classification loss and box regression loss to understand how different settings impacted convergence and model stability.
 In this case, it looks like that tough-sweep-7 setting is performing the best.